Fostering Resilience in Northern Central America

 Overarching Take-Aways and Recommendations

 Building resilience requires the identification of complex risks.
 El Salvador, Guatemala, and Honduras face a constellation of compounding crises that have pushed development and humanitarian aid efforts to focus on meeting immediate needs through service delivery and economic opportunities.
 However, this needs-based approach has mostly failed to address complex risks and crises as well as their root causes, necessitating a new development and humanitarian approach that focuses on resilience.
 A resilience approach that identifies complex risks and causes and works to strengthen the absorptive, adaptive, and transformative capacities within societies is essential to helping the region move beyond current fragility traps.
-World Vision’s“Hope at Home: Building Resilience” framework helps to identify major multidimensional risks and vulnerabilities that have been shown to make people vulnerable to forced migration as a negative coping mechanism.25
+World Vision’s “Hope at Home: Building Resilience in Central America” framework helps to identify major multidimensional risks and vulnerabilities that have been shown to make people vulnerable to forced migration as a negative coping mechanism.25

 International aid efforts should prioritize the development and implementation of country platforms.
 Participants in the FP Simulation and Virtual Dialogue noted the shortfalls in previous aid and development efforts.
 Aid and technical assistance have historically been delivered to fragile states through uncoordinated and short-term projects generally in response to crises.
 Although the United States and the Inter-American Development Bank (IDB), as well as Mexico and the Economic Commission for Latin America and the Caribbean (CEPAL), have developed comprehensive aid approaches to the region, these approaches have, to a large degree, been unable to stem forced migration.
 Expanding engagement in the region requires a new approach to aid architecture, which allows the recipient country to coordinate aid efforts according to its own key development concerns.
 Country platforms could provide a path to do this by creating government-led coordination bodies that identify development needs and develop targeted programs that are informed and adapted by real-time data and intelligence.26